miketarrant/arduino_charlieplexing_flasher/README.md

 ### In case you're curious: ###
 Q. Why all the code, and comments, and everything else for a simple project like this?

-A. So I can learn Arduino, Git(Hub), some Markdown, get back into coding, have fun, inspire someone else...
+A. So I can learn Arduino, Git(Hub), Scrum, some Markdown, get back into coding, have fun, inspire someone else...